sqlectron/sqlectron-gui/docs/app/configuration-file.md

 > * **Linux:** `~/`
 > * **Windows:** `%USERPROFILE%`

-Although is possible to change this file manually.
-In most cases is better just use the UI since it allows to change any of these settings from there.
+Although it is possible to change this file manually, it is usually better to just use the UI since it allows you to change any of these settings from there.

 ```js
 {